Skip to content

 using SBMLImporter

 load_SBML returns two outputs: a ParsedReactionSystem (prn) and a CallbackSet (cb).
 The CallbackSet holds any SBML events, as well as any piecewise functions parsed into events.
 The ParsedReactionSystem includes a Catalyst ReactionSystem (prn.rn), a map for the initial values of each species (prn.u0), and a map for setting the model parameter values (prn.p).
-Many modeling tasks can be performed with a Catalyst ReactionSystem, for example, the system reactions can be inspected by:
+Many modeling tasks can be performed with a Catalyst ReactionSystem.
+For example, model reactions can be inspected with:

 using Catalyst